andreamonaco/zombieland/README.md

 __Where can I find the latest version of Zombieland?__

-There are no released versions yet.
-Just build from the latest commit, since new features and bugfixes happen daily.
+There are commits tagged as released versions, but I'd suggest building from the latest commit, since new features and bugfixes happen frequently.